raphlcx/blog/content/posts/firefox-with-zero-browsing-history.md

 ---
 I have been using Firefox as my default browser for the past couple of years.

 Firefox has several built-in features to customise how you want it to remember your browsing histories.
-You can configure it to remember everything (the default), remember none (acting like private browsing 24/7), or have fine-grain customisation to store site data (logged in websites) but not browsing histories.
+You can configure it to remember everything (the default), remember none (acting like private browsing), or have fine-grain customisation to store site data (logged in websites) but not browsing histories.

 With the majority of my time spent remote working and sharing screens, I wouldn't want my colleagues to know where I was browsing on my device.
 Browser highlights visited hyperlinks; typing a search query on the address bar shows the list of matching sites.
 All of these give away my privacy.